On this page

 The CEO will be appointed as a Designated Safeguarding Officer (DSO) to oversee the implementation of this policy and with whom any staff members can raise any concerns.

 All MRN staff, paid or voluntary, who work with children and/or vulnerable adults through MRN’s activities,need to be safe to do so in child/vulnerable adult’s protection terms.
 To ensure this, MRN will ensure the following:

-- checks are carried out on all prospective senior management , staff and volunteers who will be/are working with children and/or vulnerable adults:
+1) Checks are carried out on all prospective senior management , staff and volunteers who will be/are working with children and/or vulnerable adults, including:

-- Personal referee, nominated by the applicant – a person not related to the applicant and can attest to the applicant’s character, trustworthiness and any previous experience of working with/looking after children and young people.
+- Requesting a personal reference, from a person not related to the applicant, who can attest to the applicant’s character, trustworthiness and any previous experience of working with/looking after children and young people.

-- Proof of identity, preferably passport or other appropriate photographic identity, and of residence
+- Proof of identity, preferably passport or other appropriate photographic identity, and proof of residence.

-- Job descriptions for all roles involving contact with children and/or vulnerable adults will contain reference to safeguarding responsibilities.
-Recruitment adverts or application details will include the following safeguarding statement: “recruitment is undertaken in line with safe recruitment practices.‟
+3) Job descriptions for all roles involving contact with children and/or vulnerable adults will contain reference to safeguarding responsibilities.
+Recruitment adverts or application details will include the following safeguarding statement: “recruitment is undertaken in line with safe recruitment practices”.

-Application forms will require applicants to sign consent for checks to be made and the DSO will be responsible for conducting the enquiries ensuring the confidential and security of records and will maintain a confidential file on each applicant including the following:
+4) Application forms will require applicants to sign consent for checks to be made and the DSO will be responsible for conducting the enquiries, ensuring the confidentiality and security of records, and will maintain a confidential file on each applicant including the following:

-- A log of all other non-written communication that is relevant will be recorded
+- A log of all other non-written communication that is relevant.

 Existing staff (paid or unpaid) who transfer from a role which does not require a DBS check to one which involves contact with children/vulnerable adults will be subject to a DBS check.